 The Council reports its wider performance data, including service specific indicators to Overview and Scrutiny, and Cabinet, on a quarterly basis, these are available on the internet.
-These indicators have been updated to reflect the themes and priorities within the corporate plan.
+These indicators have been updated to reflect the themes within the recovery plan.